 Canberrans are reminded that like the electrical devices in your home such as the toaster or kettle, streetlights and other public electric assets can become a hazard when faulty.
 TCCS is committed to providing safe and reliable public assets and the community’s help in identifying faults will allow us to take appropriate action sooner.

-In late 2017, TCCS will enter into an Energy Performance Contract for the operation, maintenance and upgrade of the streetlight network over a seven year period.
-A significant proportion of Canberra’s streetlight network will be upgraded to LED, significantly increasing electrical safety and improving energy efficiency.
+TCCS has entered into an Energy Performance Contract for the operation, maintenance and upgrade of the streetlight network over a seven year period with Electrix Pty Ltd. A significant proportion of Canberra’s streetlight network will be upgraded to LED, significantly increasing electrical safety and improving energy efficiency.